 Property investment companies such as RW Invest, and landlords of modern apartment builds, are increasingly adopting this technology in their builds, and perhaps you should do the same.
 Motion-detecting security cameras, for example, not only give you peace of mind at night or when away from the home, but they can be energy efficient and space saving, only recording and transferring data when activated.
 They’re also controlled by a smart app, which means you can access them on your phone if you’re in work or on holiday.

 Smart lighting is another great way of saving energy, and it also pairs up well with your TV setup.
 One excellent feature with the Philips Hue bulbs is that you can sync it up with your films, automatically dimming the lights once the popcorn is ready.

-Maintaining your home and keeping it clean can often be a monotonous and frustrating task, but there are some pieces of kit that you could perhaps use to cut some corners.
+Maintaining your home and keeping it clean can often be a monotonous and frustrating task, so your two options are to hire a cleaning service or there are some pieces of kit that you could perhaps use to cut some corners.
 Vacuum cleaners, for example, are almost as elaborate as smartphones these days, and if your old reliable is struggling to suck up like it once could then perhaps you’re due an updated model.